-The Hearings Officer finds that the applicant's written statement and landscape plan indicate that all private open space located contiguous to the dwelling unit will be screened with five-foot tall landscaping ensuring privacy for private open space areas.
+The applicant's written statement and landscape plan indicate that all private open space located contiguous to the dwelling unit will be screened with five-foot tall landscaping ensuring privacy for private open space areas.

-(7) To provide protection from winter wind and summer sun and to ensure trees are distributed throughout a site and along parking areas, a minimum of one canopy tree shall be planted along every 50 feet of the perimeter of parking areas.
-Trunks of the trees shall be located within ten feet of the edge of the parking area (see Figure 702-3).

-(A) A minimum of one canopy tree shall be planted within each planter bay.
-(B) A landscaped planter bay a minimum of nine feet in width shall be provided at a minimum spacing of one for every 12 spaces. (see Figure 702-3).
+- (7) To provide protection from winter wind and summer sun and to ensure trees are distributed throughout a site and along parking areas, a minimum of one canopy tree shall be planted along every 50 feet of the perimeter of parking areas.
+Trunks of the trees shall be located within ten feet of the edge of the parking area (see Figure 702-3). - (A) A minimum of one canopy tree shall be planted within each planter bay. - (B) A landscaped planter bay a minimum of nine feet in width shall be provided at a minimum spacing of one for every 12 spaces. (see Figure 702-3).

-The Applicant's January 26, 2022 site plan indicates that the parking area contained 419 parking spaces, requiring 34 planter bays at least nine feet in width.
-The landscaping plan indicates at least 46 planter bays, nine feet in width and each with a canopy tree, will be provided.
-The original site plan was in compliance with this standard by showing a minimum of one canopy tree is provided every 50 feet around the perimeter of the parking areas.
-The Hearings Officer finds that the application meets this standard.
+The updated site plan dated January 26, 2022 indicates that the parking area contains 419 parking spaces, requiring 34 planter bays at least nine feet in width.
+The landscaping plan indicates at least 46 planter bays, nine feet in width and each with a canopy tree, will be provided in compliance with this standard.